 An Overview of Bald Eagle Nesting

 Bald eagles don’t all nest at the same time.
 In the southeastern United States, especially along the Gulf and Atlantic coasts, bald eagles may begin laying eggs as early as mid-October, while bald eagles in Alaska don’t begin laying eggs until early April.
 Curious about when eagles in your area lay eggs?
-Take a look at the map!
+Take a look at the map or click this link for a detailed chart.

 Note that egg-laying can happen later than the early dates listed here.
 These dates mark the earliest recorded nests in each region.